botlabs-gg/yagpdb/README.md

-# YAGPDB - Yet Another General Purpose Discord Bot
+# QUACKPDB - Yet Another General Purpose Discord Bot

-YAGPDB is a multifunctional, modular Discord bot.
+QUACKPDB is a multifunctional, modular Discord bot.
 It is modular in the sense that for most things plugins exist -- However, some plugins may depend on other plugins.

 ## Plugins